 The leaves, seeds, and roots of amaranth are edible and can benefit you in maintaining good health.
 Its protein content and amino acid composition are somewhere in between those of cereal and a bean.

-Amaranth also contains lunasin, a type of protein believed to have anti-in?ammatory and cancer-preventive bene?ts.
-Its anti-inflammatory effects can help in reducing the risk of diseases, such as diabetes and heart diseases.
+Amaranth also contains lunasin, a type of protein believed to have anti-inflammatory and cancer-preventive benefits.
+Its anti-inflammatory effects can help in reducing the risk of diseases, such as diabetes and heart disease.

 Traditionally, amaranth has been used for

 However, there are insufficient studies to prove these benefits.